-Scheme members interact with the staff of the appointed administrator and so it is important that the administration staff have the skills and capability to interact with scheme members to enable them to make informed decisions.
-To support this, it is recommended that the Trustees satisfy themselves the appointed staff have the relevant competency to undertake their role, their knowledge is enhanced to keep up to date with developments and there are adequate numbers of qualified staff available to deal with the day to day administration of the scheme.
-The Trustees should also be satisfied that the administrator has appropriate succession plans in place to deal with changes to staff in the event of absence, promotion or resignation.
+Scheme members interact with the staff of the appointed administrator, it's important the administration staff have the skills and capability to interact with scheme members to enable them to make informed decisions.
+To support this, it's recommended the trustees satisfy themselves the appointed staff have the relevant competency to undertake their role, their knowledge is enhanced to keep up to date with developments and there are adequate numbers of qualified staff available to deal with the day to day administration of the scheme.
+The trustees should also be satisfied the administrator has appropriate succession plans in place to deal with changes to staff in the event of absence, promotion or resignation.

-The Trustees should therefore receive regular reports from its administrator on these aspects.
-If these reports are not made available the Trustees should meet with its administrator to implement a process for reporting on staffing aspects.
+The trustees should receive regular reports from its administrator on these aspects.
+If these reports aren't made available the trustees should meet with its administrator to implement a process for reporting on staffing aspects.